 Improvement of brain health and memory: The plant-derived polyphenol resveratrol has been reported to help the brain heal and experience a degree of age-reversal.

 Improvement of cognitive performance: Regular consumption of Japanese Knotweed can enhance cerebrovascular function.
-In other words, it can help you be more clear, focused, and productive.
+In other words, it can help one to be more clear, focused, and productive.